Generate Multiple Pretty URL Presentations with Marp and JavaScript

 npm init

 Let’s add our dev dependencies.
-We just need marp-cli and glob for now.
+We just need marp-cli for now.

 Once the packages are installed, let’s update the package.json by changing the type to module and adding a scripts section: